Non-testability of instrument validity under continuous endogenous variables: Introduction

-In spite of these advancements, the question concerning testability of the validity of instruments in general instrumental variable models has remained open, especially in the case of a continuous endogenous variable.
-This note addresses this issue.
-It starts with a negative result by providing a proof of Pearl's conjecture in the most general setting.
-In fact, it shows that an instrumental variable model without any structural restrictions on the production functions is too general for inducing testable implications for instrument validity when the endogenous variable is continuous.
-This is similar to, but stronger than, the classical Bahadur-Savage Theorem \citep*{bahadur1956nonexistence}, which shows that tests for the mean of a distribution function are trivial in the sense that their power is limited by their size when the set of admissible distributions is too large.\footnote{In contrast to the Bahadur-Savage Theorem, the proof of Pearl's conjecture in addition deals with an identification problem, as it deals with unobservables in the model.
-The factual difference to the Bahadur-Savage Theorem is that while the authors need to assume that their testing procedures employ only a \emph{finite} number of data points, the proof of Pearl's conjecture implies something even stronger, namely that even an infinite amount of data does not imply testability.
-It is in this sense that the proof of Pearl's conjecture is a representability result, from which a non-testability result follows directly as a corollary.}
+In spite of these advancements, the question concerning the testability of the validity of instruments in general instrumental variable models has remained open in the case of continuous endogenous variables, which is a common setting in applied research: from sensitivity curves and dose-response functions in clinical trials to equilibrium models in economics.
+This note addresses this issue by providing a proof of Pearl's conjecture \citep*{pearl1995testability} in the most general setting.
+It shows that an instrumental variable model without any structural restrictions on the relations between the observable variables is too general for inducing testable implications for instrument validity when the endogenous variable is continuous.
+On a more positive note, we argue that weak assumptions like continuity or monotonicity between the observables re-establish theoretical testability.
+This provides a first na\"ive answer to the other open questions in \citet*{pearl1995testability}, asking if differentiability or monotonicity in the relation between the observable variables re-establishes theoretical testability.

-The proof of Pearl's conjecture requires the construction of rather general production functions, which do not satisfy standard regularity assumptions like continuity or monotonicity everywhere on their support.
-This suggests that already weak assumptions on the model lead to testable implications with a continuous treatment, at least in the population.
-Indeed, the second part of this note demonstrates that continuity in the relationships between outcome and treatment or treatment and instrument is already enough to obtain theoretical testable implications.
-Additional assumptions like monotonicity provide further restrictions.
-These positive results follow from representing causal models with instruments as a system of stochastic processes.